Richard Goodwin Keats: The Walcheren Expedition

 Only a few days later he joined Sir Richard Strachan on his expedition to the Scheldt river.

-Orders were to ‘sink, burn, and destroy the whole of the enemy's ships of war afloat in the Scheldt, or building at Antwerp, Terneuse, or Flushing, and if possible, to render the Scheldt no longer navigable for ships of war’.
+Orders were to 'sink, burn, and destroy the whole of the enemy's ships of war afloat in the Scheldt, or building at Antwerp, Terneuse, or Flushing, and if possible, to render the Scheldt no longer navigable for ships of war'.
 The fleet conveyed an army of 39,000 men to the Island of Walcheren.

 Keats was ordered up the East Scheldt and took possession of the Island of South Beveland.
 He accepted terms of capitulation of Zierikzee and Browershaven together with the whole of the islands of Schouwen and Duiveland and ultimately took the fortress of Batz so as to command the navigation of both East and West Scheldt.
 Unfortunately due to the lengthy delays suffered by the army at Flushing the enemy had time to arrange reinforcements and for its shipping to retreat up river to Antwerp which was now well defended.
 On 17 August Keats wrote to the military commanders advising he had orders to pursue the ultimate objective, namely an advance on Antwerp, but could not proceed further without the cooperation of the army, and was told by Lieutenant General Earl of Rosslyn that he had no instructions whatsoever on the subject, but would advise.

 A large portion of the army suffered from Walcheren fever and were severely unwell.
-Given their indisposition and the advancing number of enemy it was concluded the ultimate objective was now unachievable.
+Given their indisposition and the advancing number of enemy, it was concluded the ultimate objective was now unachievable.
 Reminiscent of the evacuation from Nyborg, Keats assisted in the withdrawal of the troops.

-Although Antwerp remained secure the port of Flushing had been rendered useless, and three ships on the stocks destroyed while others were brought away and taken into the navy.
+Although Antwerp remained secure, the port of Flushing had been rendered useless, and three ships on the stocks destroyed while others were brought away and taken into the navy.

 It emerged in a Parliamentary enquiry that Keats had observed to Lord Castlereagh before departing Deal, that in view of the weather, if Antwerp was the primary objective he hoped they should not find themselves involved in a siege of Flushing or in Walcheren, but should proceed to the ultimate objective without delay.
 The Minister heard what he had to say, but did not question him about it.
 Keats told the enquiring it was an expression of his opinion only; it was not advice, as his advice had not been sought.

 On Superb's return to Portsmouth in 1809 she was paid off.
 Keats was granted much needed leave and promoted to rear-admiral of the white squadron.

-On 26 December 1809 was given the post of His Majesty's Commissioner for the Civil Affairs of Malta, but resigned before taking office.
-In 1810 after a nearly twenty one year's continuous service took leave ashore.
+On 26 December 1809 he was given the post of His Majesty's Commissioner for the Civil Affairs of Malta, but resigned before taking office.
+In 1810 after a nearly twenty-one year's continuous service he took leave ashore.

 In May 1810 he was granted the Freedom of his home town of Bideford, Devon.